antixenoinitiative/axiwiki/Maelstrom.md

 > This page is a work in progress

 The Thargoid Maelstrom is a new type of instance that appeared alongside the Thargoid Invasion in Nov 3308.
 These instances have appeared in several systems and are an incredibly dangerous anomaly which purpose is currently unknown.
-Currently 3 out of 8 UIA causing the Maelstroms impacted.
-Namely Taranis, Leigong and Indra.
+Currently 5 out of 8 UIA causing the Maelstroms impacted.
+Namely Taranis, Leigong, Indra, Cocijo and Oya.

 You can view current Maelstrom systems in the AXI tracking site: [Thargoid Watch](https://www.antixenoinitiative.com/watch)